stan-haochen/stan-haochen.github.io/_posts/2025-10-10-foundation-embodied.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
   - name: 1.
-The Division of Labor: A Tale of Two Systems
+The Division of Labor A Tale of Two Systems
   - name: 2.
 The Quest for a Generalizable Action Expert
   - name: 3.
 The Hunger for Data and a Thirst for Complexity
   - name: 4.
 So, Are Reasoning Models a Solved Problem?